-Curry Rivel Parish Council needs a new team member; if you think you wouldlike to take the wishes of the Parish Plan forward are over 18 years of age,contact the Clerk on 07714 510828 or email firstname.lastname@example.org
+Curry Rivel Parish Council needs a new team member; if you have resided within the parish for atleastone year, are over 18 years of age and wish to make a difference, then contact the Clerk on 07714 510828 or email firstname.lastname@example.org

 What is a councillor?

 Councillors are elected to represent an individual geographical unit on the council, known as a ward or parish – in Curry Rivel it is the entire parish.
 They are generally elected by the public every four years, but there is currently a space available on the Parish Council as we've received a resignation.

 What do councillors do?

 Councillors have three main components to their work.

 1. Decision making – Through meetings and attending committees with other elected members,

 councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be implemented.

 2. Monitoring – Councillors make sure that their decisions lead to efficient and effective services by keeping an eye on how well things are working.